apollographql/apollo-client/react-docs/source/index.md

  - It works with React Native out of the box;
  - It can integrate naturally with routers, such as React Router;
- - Although it uses Redux internally (and you can [take advantage](redux.html) of this), you can easily use it with other state management tools like MobX.
+ - Uses Redux internally and you can [take advantage](redux.html) of this, but also can be used with any other client-side data library that integrates with React.

-If you want to use Apollo with a different type of client (for instance a different JavaScript framework, or a native mobile app), it is possible too!
+If you want to use Apollo with a different front-end environment (for instance a different JavaScript framework, or a native mobile app), it is possible too!
 Please check out the links at the top of this document, or head to our [developer site](http://apollostack.com) to get started.

 <h2 id="comparison">How does Apollo compare to other GraphQL clients?</h2>